 Around 2010, many pharmaceutical companies, including Pursue Pharma, were focusing their efforts on developing tamper-proof narcotic drugs.
 Purdue released a tamper-resistant formula of OxyContin, leading to a drop in people abusing that drug.
 However, many of the people who stopped abusing OxyContin had not overcome their addiction; they had moved on to heroin abuse instead.

 Purdue Pharma now faces dozens of lawsuits from state attorneys general all over the U.S. In 2018, the company laid off 350 employees after previously downsizing its workforce, and the major insurance company Blue Cross Blue Shield of Tennessee reported it would no longer cover prescriptions for OxyContin because it is too risky.
 Unfortunately, damage already has been done, so it is important to know how to help yourself if you struggle with OxyContin or other opioid abuse.

 Taking any opioid painkiller as directed, including OxyContin, can lead to side effects.
 However, someone who abuses a potent drug like OxyContin is more likely to experience side effects because they take more than prescribed; they take much more than is reasonably safe; and they do not report side effects to a medical professional to have their dose adjusted.
-There are common side effects from OxyContin.
-They include:

 There may be other, more serious side effects that require medical attention.
 They are: